xoeye/xoto3/README.md

 with a primary key that is a partition key of `id` and no range key.
 The name of the environment variable to be set is `XOTO3_INTEGRATION_TEST_DYNAMODB_ID_TABLE_NAME`.

+## Development

+### Writing tests

+Any new changes should be accompanied by unit tests.
+Integration tests should also be included where they are helpful.

+Integration tests should make use of environment variables and pytest's ability to skip a test in the event that an environment variable is not set.

+Additionally, pytest is configured to run all tests in parallel, so any integration test you write must be independent of any other test, and must not leave behind test data.

+Your integration tests should be written alongside the unit tests.
+We do not keep them in a separate folder.